CIM Real Estate Finance Trust Inc. Shareholders may have Claims

 According to an article this week in the DI Wire, the CIM Group has announced plans to merge four publicly registered, non-traded REITs into CIM Real Estate Finance Trust Inc. in separate stock for stock transactions.

-Citing sources from SEC filings, The DI wires writes that CIM Real Estate Finance Trust Inc. (CMFT), Cole Office & Industrial REIT Inc. (CCIT II), Cole Office & Industrial REIT Inc. (CCIT III), and Cole Credit Property Trust V Inc. (CCPT V) have agreed to merge in the fourth quarter of 2020, pending stockholders’ approval.
+Citing SEC filings, The DI wires writes that CIM Real Estate Finance Trust Inc. (CMFT), Cole Office & Industrial REIT Inc. (CCIT II), Cole Office & Industrial REIT Inc. (CCIT III), and Cole Credit Property Trust V Inc. (CCPT V) have agreed to merge in the fourth quarter of 2020, pending stockholders’ approval.

 According to the article, for each share of common stock, CCIT II, CCIT III and CCPT V stockholders would receive, 1.501,1.093 and 2.691 shares of CIM Real Estate Finance Trust common stock, respectively, which is valued at approximately $10.97 per CCIT II share, $7.99 per CCIT III share and $19.67 per CCPT V share, based on CIM Real Estate Finance Trust’s most recently estimated net asset value per share of $7.31.